Helpi90/MMM-DBF/README.md

 # MMM-DBF (Deutsche Bahn Frontend)
 This is a module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/).

-Displays the next departure times and delays (with details) of Trains from any city and station in germany.
+It displays the next departure times and delays (with details) of Trains from any city and station in germany.

 ### App Theme